pandastrike/huxley/README.md

 --------------------------------------------
 Follow any command with "help" for more information.

 A tool to manage githook scripts and deploy them to your hook-server.
-[Better guide with examples here](https://github.com/pandastrike/huxley/blob/master/huxley-cli/README.md)

 Commands:
 cluster